kaymanb/kaymanb/README.md

 ## Hello 👋

 My name is Kayman.
-I am a software engineer intersted in math, distributed systems, and building products that have a positive impact on society.
+I am a software engineer intersted in math, distributed computing, and building products that have a positive impact on society.